Overview

 3) Understanding the role of extracellular vesicles in cancer immunoevasion and metastasis

 The research program has resulted in more than 100 publications in journals, such as, Nature Nanotechnology, Materials Today, and Nature Reviews Materials.
-These publications have been cited 16,800 times (Google Scholar).
 The Wolfram Laboratory has collaborated with 160 universities and industry partners across 45 countries (Scopus).
-The research program has also been featured in more than 100 presentations at scientific meetings, including 80+ invited talks and nine international keynote talks.
+The research program has also been featured in more than 100 invited and keynote talks.

-Wolfram is actively involved in community outreach and education, including in her previous roles as the Chair of an education and outreach working group of the National Institutes of Health in the United States and the Associate Program Director of the PhD Program in Regenerative Sciences at Mayo Clinic (Best Hospital in the World, Newsweek).
+Wolfram is actively involved in community outreach and education, including in her previous roles as the Chair of an education and outreach working group of the National Institutes of Health in the United States and the Associate Program Director of the PhD Program in Regenerative Sciences at Mayo Clinic (ranked 1st globally by Newsweek).
 As a TED speaker, she strives to bring science to a wide audience.

-She has received 40+ awards from nine countries, including the 2016 Amgen Scholars Ten to Watch List (best and brightest up-and-comers in science and medicine across 42 countries), the 2019 Forbes 30 under 30 list in Health Care in the United States/Canada, the 2019 shortlist for the Nature Research Award for Inspiring Science (one of ten worldwide), and the 2021 Finnish Expatriate of the Year (past recipients include Nobel Memorial Prize winners, Millennium Technology Prize winners, and Formula 1 drivers).
-She is in the top 1% of researchers worldwide in the categories of ‘Biology & Biochemistry’ and ‘Pharmacology & Toxicology' (Essential Science Indicators, 2023) and in the top 0.5% in 'Extracellular Vesicles' (ScholarGPS 5/2024).
+She has received 44 awards from nine countries, including the 2016 Amgen Scholars Ten to Watch List (best and brightest up-and-comers in science and medicine across 42 countries), the 2019 Forbes 30 under 30 list in Health Care in the United States/Canada, the 2019 shortlist for the Nature Research Award for Inspiring Science (one of ten worldwide), and the 2021 Finnish Expatriate of the Year (past recipients include Nobel Memorial Prize winners, Millennium Technology Prize winners, and Formula 1 drivers).
+In the past five years, she is ranked in the top 1 percent of researchers in fields such as, extracellular vesicles, cancer, drug delivery, biology/biochemistry, and pharmacology/toxicology (Essential Science Indicators SciVal and Scholar GPS).

 Availability